nevoit/Real-Time-Event-Prediction/README.md

 # Real-Time Event Prediction
 <a name="readme-top"></a>

-This repository includes implementation of my research that propose novel methods for real-time event prediction for heterogeneous multivariate temporal data (time series, instantaneous events, and time intervals).
+This repository includes the implementation of my research that proposes novel methods for real-time event prediction for heterogeneous multivariate temporal data (time series, instantaneous events, and time intervals).